sflinter/hypergraph/README.md

 __nodes__.
 The information in form of python objects, flows from the inputs, gets transformed and continues toward the single output that each node has.
 Methods for creating nodes and adding them to a graph are demonstrated in the next sections.
 We start with a relatively simple example where we use our framework to optimize the structure and some parameters of a neural network implemented through [Keras](https://github.com/keras-team/keras).
-Despite we used Keras in all examples related to neural networks, Hypergraph is completely agnostic to the various deep learning frameworks.
+Despite Keras has been used in all examples related to neural networks, Hypergraph is completely agnostic to the various deep learning frameworks.

 ##### Creating Nodes